 Would I disturb my host if I went downstairs?
 But he’d said to feel free.
 Accepting his hospitality might be more polite than shutting myself in.
 I decided to go.

 The creak of the stairs followed me down and I feared to bother Edmund.
 But when I entered the kitchen from the hallway and looked through into the den, he was out cold, stretched across the leather couch.
-A batter whose name I didn’t know hit a home run on the baseball game.
+On TV, a batter whose name I didn’t know hit a home run.

 Edmund had a modern fridge and I filled up my water from the spout in the door.
 Curious, I opened the fridge to see what Edmund had stocked.